cerebralideas/Cerebral-Coding-Guide/html-guide.md

 			But, if you adopt a project, continue using whatever convention that has already been established.
 Don't mix and match.

-		3. Try to avoid using multiple classes if possible.
+		3. Try to avoid using too many classes.
+You can do this by using parent-child relationships, [pseudo-classes](http://www.w3.org/wiki/CSS/Selectors#Pseudo-classes), [pseudo-elements](http://www.w3.org/wiki/CSS/Selectors#Pseudo-elements) and [pattern matching](http://www.w3.org/TR/CSS2/selector.html#pattern-matching).
+Whatever you do, don't rely on just a bunch of classes.

 			Try to avoid this: